rackerlabs/docs-cloud-servers/api-docs/api-operations/methods/post-create-server-with-disk-config-servers.rst

 selected.
 When you set the ``OS-DCF:diskConfig`` attribute to ``MANUAL``, the server is built by using the partition scheme and file system that is in the source image.
 If the target flavor disk is larger, remaining disk space is left unpartitioned.
-A server inherits the ``OS-DCF:diskConfig`` attribute from the image from which it is created.
-However, you can override the ``OS-DCF:diskConfig`` value when you create a server.
+A server inherits the ``OS-DCF:diskConfig`` attribute from the image from which it is created, based on the image's ``auto-disk-config`` value.
+However, you may be able to override the server's ``OS-DCF:diskConfig`` value when you create the server.

 In this example, the server is created with ``OS-DCF:diskConfig`` set to ``AUTO``.This request's success depends on the image's auto_disk_config metadata value.
 An image created